 - First and last name fields are filled, but don't match the name in the email address.

-If spam signups seem to have started around a certain time, create a segment based on the characteristics of spam email addresses and review it for further issues.
+If you notice that spam signups have started around a certain time, create a segment based on the characteristics of spam email addresses.
+Save the segment and review it periodically for further issues.

-- Click Preview Segment to see who meets the criteria.
+- Click Review segment to see who meets the criteria.

-Check the segment for subscribers whose names and email addresses don't match.
+Check the segment for contacts whose names and email addresses don't match.
 If you use double opt-in, you can also export the segment and compare opt-in and confirmation IP addresses.

-Compile a list of suspicious subscribers, and delete them.
+Compile a list of suspicious contacts, and delete them.